 Spoiler Alert!
-Firmware makes your hardware work.
-So, to download new firmware and find instructions on how to install it, you will need to go to your TV box manufacturer’s website.
+Firmware makes your hardware work, so to download a new version of firmware and find instructions on how to install it, you will need to go to your TV box manufacturer’s website.

-At the bottom of this page, you will find a list of some of the major Android TV box manufacturers, complete with a list of all their models and a link to their latest firmware (and when it was released).
+At the bottom of this page, you will find a list of some Android TV box manufacturers, complete with a list of all their models and a link to their latest firmware version (and when it was released).

 This will help you find the files and information you need in order to update your TV box.

-Note: All files are hosted on the manufacturer’s sites or their sites or fileshares.
+Note: All files are hosted on the manufacturer’s sites or as file shares.

 What Is Firmware?

 Firmware is the software that makes hardware do what the manufacturer intended it to do.
-It is what tells your Wi-Fi, your Bluetooth, your video card, and the other hardware elements that make your software “tick” what to do.
+It is what tells your Wi-Fi, Bluetooth, video card, and the other hardware elements that make your software “tick” what to do.

 Firmware is different from the operating system.
 All Android TV boxes use the Android operating system, of which there are a variety of different versions that sometimes need updating, but the firmware is specific to the hardware you use.